Fekinox/bored/API.md

         * `description`: Additional description for the image
         * `tags`: Comma-separated list of tags to apply to the image

-* `GET /api/posts/:id` - Get the given post by ID.
+* `GET /api/posts/{id}` - Get the given post by ID.

-* `POST /api/posts/:id` - Add file to post.

-* `DELETE /api/posts/:id/:fileID` - Remove file from post.

 # Image modification

 * `PUT /api/posts/{id}/tags` - Assign image to new set of tags, given in attached JSON.
 If tags do not already exist, tags will automatically be created for each new entry.
 If the item already has the tag, then this operation does nothing.
+User must be logged in and must own the image.
     * ```json
       {
           tags: [ "tag1", "tag2", ... ]
       }
       ```

 * `DELETE /api/posts/{id}/tags` - Remove tags from the given image.
 If the image doesn't already have the tag, then this operation will do nothing.
+User must be logged in and must own the image.
     * ```json
       {
+          tags: [ "tag1", "tag2", ... ]
       }
       ```

-* `PUT /api/posts/{id}/description` - Change the post's description.

-* `PUT /api/posts/{id}/title` - Change the post's title.
+* `PUT /api/posts/{id}/metadata` - Change the post's metadata by providing a JSON object of the fields you'd like to modify.
+User must be logged in and must own the image.
+  * ```json
+    {
+        title: (optional) string
+        description: (optional) string
+    }

 # User information